How do you estimate emissions from employees working from home (WFH) ?

 Trace assumes a typical office device setup used at home, unless company specific data is available.

-4. Calculation method
+Calculation method

 WFH emissions are calculated in two stages.

-Step 1: Estimate electricity consumption
+Step 1: Estimate wfh electricity consumption

-Number of WFH days × Average kWh per WFH day (region)
+Electricity consumption (kWh) = Number of WFH days × Average kWh per WFH day (see assumptions below)

 Step 2: Calculate emissions

-Electricity consumption (kWh) × Regional electricity emission factor
+Emissions (kg CO₂e) = Electricity consumption (kWh) × Regional electricity emission factor

 Electricity emission factors are sourced from recognised datasets such as: